 Your air conditioning system is plugging away through another Houston summer and suddenly your cool air stops blowing.
-You call an A/C system expert to come out to inspect your system and before it’s over you’re going to have to pay a chuck of change for the repair.
+You call an A/C system expert to come out to take a look and before it’s over you’re going to have to pay a steep price for the repair.
 So at what point should you call it a day and just change out your current air conditioning equipment?

-Naturally the older your system gets, the more it’s likely to malfunction and lose efficiency.
-Air conditioners over ten years old are actually much less efficient than the current energy-efficient equipment available today.
-Additionally, if your AC is more than 13 years old, you are likely to invest more money over time to keep it operating than if you just invested in a new, energy-efficient air conditioning system.
+Obviously the older your system gets, the more it’s likely to malfunction and lose efficiency.
+Air conditioning systems over ten years old are actually much less efficient than the current energy-efficient equipment available today.
+Additionally, if your equipment is more than 13 years old, odds are you are going to invest more money over time to keep it operating than if you just purchased a new, energy-efficient air conditioning system.

-To piggyback on the above statement, eventually it’s going to start costing more to invest in new parts and repair issues than it would to just buy a new AC system.
-Another issue to keep in mind is R-22, the usual refrigerant for old A/C equipment, is being discontinued for the welfare of the environment.
-If your air conditioning system was manufactured before 2010, you will most likely see a spike in the cost of your refrigerant until you replace your equipment.
+To continue with the above statement, eventually it’s going to start costing more to replace parts and repair issues than it would to just purchase a new AC system.
+Another issue to remember is R-22, the usual refrigerant for old air conditioning equipment, is being phased out for the well-being of the environment.
+If your air conditioning system was manufactured before 2010, you will most likely see a spike in the fee for your refrigerant until you replace your equipment.

-Science is always advancing and with that comes more energy-efficient air conditioning equipment.
-New systems tend to cost less to run because they are capable of cooling the home more efficiently, lowering your cooling bills – and who doesn’t enjoy that?
+Science is constantly developing and with that comes more energy-efficient air conditioning equipment.
+New systems tend to cost less to run because they are capable of cooling the home more efficiently, saving you money on your energy bills – and who doesn’t enjoy that?

 To set-up a no-charge in-home estimate to upgrade your old inefficient air conditioning system, call Church Services at 713-396-3760.
-We will pay you a visit, review your current cooling system, and review all of your options with you so you can make the right decision for your home.
-For more information about if now is the ideal time to upgrade, download our free Home Heating and Cooling for Dummies eBook.
+We will pay you a visit, evaluate your current AC system, and review all of your options with you so you can make the right decision for your home.
+For more information on if now is the ideal time to upgrade, download our free Home Heating and Cooling for Dummies eBook.